-Watershed recognizes the innovations and contributions made by master artists to the field of ceramics.
-These artists are honored as ceramic Legends via events and galas hosted by Watershed.
+Watershed recognizes the innovations and contributions made by accomplished artists to the field of ceramics.
+These artists are honored as Legends via events and galas hosted by Watershed.
 Legends events shine a spotlight on ceramics masters for the benefit of the greater clay community of artists and students.

 Watershed is pleased to honor Wayne Higby, Jack Troy, and Paula Winokur as our newest Legends in 2017.
 To celebrate their careers, ideas, and innovations, Watershed will host public talks, workshops and exhibitions featuring the honorees, along with a culminating celebration in Philadelphia this October.